DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Related Work

-\textbf{Circuit cutting methods, overheads, and optimisation targets.} Peng et al. \cite{Peng2020ClusterSim} introduced a cluster simulation view that makes explicit how limited quantum memory can be traded for exponential overhead in structural parameters, motivating decomposition as a route to execute circuits beyond device width.
-CutQC \cite{Tang2021CutQC} provided an end-to-end toolflow that automates cut selection and reconstruction, and it documented that classical post-processing and the number of required subcircuits can grow rapidly with number and type of cuts .
-Subsequent work studied overhead reductions via classical communication \cite{Piveteau2022Knitting} and via randomised measurement strategies that change the sampling profile \cite{Lowe2023FastCutting}.
-More recently, optimisation objective itself has been formalised: Harrow et al. \cite{Harrow2025OptimalCuts} study optimality notions for cuts and provide bounds and constructions that clarify when overhead is unavoidable.
+Peng et al.~\cite{Peng2020ClusterSim} introduced a cluster simulation view motivating decomposition as a route to execute circuits beyond device width.
+CutQC~\cite{Tang2021CutQC} provided an end-to-end toolflow documenting that post-processing and subcircuit counts grow rapidly with cuts.
+Subsequent work reduced overhead via classical communication~\cite{Piveteau2022Knitting} and randomised measurements~\cite{Lowe2023FastCutting}, while Harrow et al.~\cite{Harrow2025OptimalCuts} formalised optimality notions and bounds.
+Complementary work on multi-processor execution~\cite{CarreraVazquez2024MultiQPU} and serverless cutting environments~\cite{Garrison2023ServerlessCutting,Sitdikov2023CKT,Johnson2023SCPoster} acknowledges that orchestration and classical processing are first-order concerns.
+However, the literature reports overhead primarily in \emph{counts} rather than \emph{measured} end-to-end time attribution, limiting understanding of when reconstruction becomes the bottleneck and whether scheduling policies materially affect throughput.

-A complementary line of work investigates multi-processor or modular execution, including demonstrations combining multiple quantum processors with real-time classical coordination, alongside circuit cutting and dynamic control flow \cite{CarreraVazquez2024MultiQPU}.
-Industrial toolchains also explore serverless and managed execution environments for cutting workloads, reflecting an implicit acknowledgement that orchestration and classical processing are first-order concerns \cite{Garrison2023ServerlessCutting,Sitdikov2023CKT,Johnson2023SCPoster}.

-However, much of the circuit-cutting literature reports overhead primarily in terms of \emph{counts} (numbers of subcircuits, asymptotic reconstruction complexity, sampling blow-up) rather than in terms of \emph{measured} end-to-end time attribution on a distributed runtime.
-This limits our ability to understand when reconstruction becomes the bottleneck, how stragglers shape tail latency, and whether scheduling policies~(e.g., staggering) materially affect throughput in practice.

-\textbf{Hybrid stacks and estimator-oriented interfaces.} The software ecosystem for hybrid execution has matured significantly.
-Qiskit \cite{JavadiAbhari2024Qiskit} provides a widely used compilation and execution stack, and its design decisions and core components have been documented in a citable form suitable for systems and methodology discussion.
-Qiskit’s primitives \cite{QiskitPrimitives} make expectation-value estimation and sampling explicit in the programming model.
-PennyLane \cite{Bergholm2018PennyLane} and TensorFlow Quantum \cite{Broughton2020TFQ} integrate quantum circuit evaluation into differentiable programming and ML workflows, providing interfaces that naturally generate estimator-heavy execution patterns.
-These stacks enable rapid prototyping, but they generally do not provide a systems-level analysis of distributed bottlenecks for cutting-plus-training pipelines; instead, performance is often reported at level of circuit runtime or simulator throughput \cite{Broughton2020TFQ,Bergholm2018PennyLane}.